pooltogether/nft-campaign-scripts/README.md

 Requests are stored in the `utils/request` directory.
 Each request are stored in a separate file.

-To create a request, first call the `getSubgraphUrl` function and pass the chain id for which you want to query the subgraph.
+To create a request, first call the `getTWABSubgraphUrl` function and pass the chain id for which you want to query the subgraph.
 Then, import the query you want to perform.
 For example:
 ```
-  const subgraphURL = getSubgraphUrl(chainId);
+  const subgraphURL = getTWABSubgraphUrl(chainId);
-  const usersAccount = await getUsersAccount(subgraphURL, ticket.toLowerCase(), blockNumber);
+  const accounts = await getAccounts(subgraphURL, ticket.toLowerCase(), blockNumber);

-  return usersAccount.flat(1);
+  return accounts.flat(1);
 ```

 ### Commands